josepablocam/ams/README.md

   - `generate_experiment.py`: generate experiment configurations based on some predefined components of interest
   - `simple_pipeline.py`: compile weak spec directly into a sklearn pipeline for benchmarking
   - `run_experiment.py`: driver to run different search strategies/configurations
+  - `build_corpus_size_experiment.py`: driver to run corpus size experiments, downsamples corpus and rebuilds portions of AMS that use that data

 * `analysis/`: contains code to run analysis on experiment outputs and conduct additional characterization of our data.